LGBTQ rights in Uganda: Precolonial context

-King Mwanga II of Buganda (ruled 1884–1888 and 1889–1897) kept many male and female servants with whom he had sexual relations.

 There is widespread denial that homosexuality was practised before colonisation, and homosexuality is often considered "un-African" or "Western"; the promotion of LGBTQ rights is often viewed as a form of neocolonialism, the imposition of outside cultural values upon Africa.

 Similarly to neighbouring Kenya, Rwanda and Burundi, male homosexual relations were acknowledged and tolerated in precolonial Ugandan society.
 Among the Baganda, Uganda's largest ethnic group, homosexuality was usually treated with indifference.
 The Luganda term abasiyazi refers to homosexuals, though usage nowadays is commonly pejorative.
 Among the Lango people, mudoko dako individuals were believed to form a "third gender" alongside male and female.
 The mudoko dako were effeminate men, mostly treated by Langi society as women and could marry other men without social sanctions.
 Homosexuality was also acknowledged among the Teso, Bahima, Banyoro, and Karamojong peoples.
 Societal acceptance eroded after the arrival of the British and the creation of the Protectorate of Uganda.

 The last reigning Kabaka of Buganda, or king, Mwanga II, was known to have regular sexual relations with men and women: Having had a total of sixteen wives, he also had sex with his male pages, a traditional privilege of his royal position.
 The degree of the pages' autonomy and ability to give free consent is unclear.
 This uncertainty is exploited by anti-LGBTQ activists in Uganda – Mwanga is depicted as abusive and predatory.
 During his reign, Mwanga II increasingly regarded Christian missionaries and the European colonial powers as threats.
 He espoused an aggressive policy, expelling all missionaries and insisting that Christian and Muslim converts abandon their faith or face death.
 The ruling led to the execution of Mwanga's Christian pages who refused to leave their adopted religion.
 One view of Mwanga's action sees it as that of an absolutist ruler's demonstration of his omnipotence and refusal to countenance any dissent, regardless of whether the defiance was of a sexual nature or not; a contrasting view is that depicting Mwanga as an abuser who forced (homo)-sexual acts on his subjects and murdered them for not complying.
 The specific reasons for the execution of the king's pages – religious and political conflict, or resistance to the ruler's authority – is contested.
 The advent of colonial rule was accomplished by 1894, nine years after the death of the pages.